robertgodfrey/robertgodfrey.github.io/essays/king-of-the-web.md

 ## JavaScript Runs The World

 Since its introduction over 25 years ago, JavaScript (JS) has become the king of web development - it's estimated that 98% of websites today use JS to implement client-side webpage behavior.
-Additionally, in recent years JS has expanded outside of web development and has found other uses, including application development (through platforms such as React Native and Cordova) and embedded systems.
+Additionally, in recent years JS has found other uses outside web development, including application development (through platforms such as React Native and Cordova) and embedded systems.

 ## Scripting Languages vs. Programming Languages